fahrirusliyadi/fr-custom-payment-gateway-icon-for-woocommerce/README.txt

 1. Upload `fr-custom-payment-gateway-icon-for-woocommerce` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to 'WooCommerce' &rarr; 'Settings' &rarr; 'Checkout' &rarr; select the payment gateway you want change its icon &rarr; enter an image URL to the 'Icon' field.

+== Screenshots ==

+1. The plugin settings
+2. The icons are displayed next to the payment gateway's name

 == Changelog ==